-When you are new to supporting users, it can be hard to know what steps to take with an incident.
+When new to supporting users, knowing what steps to take with an incident can be hard.
 You might not have the knowledge or experience of someone who has been doing this for years.
-It's time to learn!
-We'll go over some tips that you can use when handling incidents as a support agent.
+It’s time to learn!
+We’ll review some tips you can use when handling incidents as a support agent.

 Many entrepreneurs start handling support issues by email.
-While email may be the only tool you have to service your customers in the beginning, you quickly realize that email wasn't meant to be a support ticketing tool.
+While email may be the only tool you have to service your customers initially, you quickly realize that email wasn’t meant to be a support ticketing tool.

-You need a better system to log issues and work toward their resolution and report on those issues later to improve your service.
+You need a better system to log issues, work toward their resolution, and report on them later to improve your service.
 You need a customer support ticketing system as part of your business operations system.

 How to Start a Customer Support Ticketing System

-Depending upon the size of your organization, your customer support team can grow into many roles.
-For the purpose of this article, we'll assume a small business operation without large support teams.
+Depending on the size of your organization, your customer support team can grow into many roles.
+For this article, we’ll assume a small business operation without large support teams.

 Use Different Types of Support Tickets

 Not all issues with users are the same.
-Some people need to be walked through a process, and others may just need their issue resolved with no help from you at all.
-A good knowledge base article that's easy to search can not only help a user resolve their issue quickly, but also reduce the burden on your support team.
+Some people need to be walked through a process, and others may just need their issues resolved without your help.
+A good knowledge base article that’s easy to search can help a user resolve their issue quickly and reduce the burden on your support team.

 Customer support falls under something called IT Service Management (ITSM).
 There are different types of issues you need to understand to serve your customers.